florentdelgrange/statechart-visualizer/README.md

 Display statecharts properly from a yaml or a statechart object from Sismic.

 ## Introduction
-This module is initially planned to display statecharts from sismic but you can easily use it to create directly your own statecharts and display them.
+This module for pyhton 3 is initially planned to display statecharts from sismic but you can easily use it to create directly your own statecharts and display them.
 The purpose of the project is display statecharts properly and add constraints (like *state 1 must be left to state2*) on the states.